Berkas History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Berkas has been recorded under many different variations, including Barker, Barkers, Barkes, Barkess, Barkere, Barkar and others.

 Early Notables of the Berkas family (pre 1700)

-and politician, Member...
-Another 70 words (5 lines of text) are included under the topic Early Berkas Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Berkas Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Berkas family to Ireland